 67% of people believe that customer service as a whole is improving worldwide.
-Customers are noticing when companies put their needs first.
+That means people are paying attention to types of customer service that stand out.

 No matter what types of customer service you use, you want to make sure that they are improving with everything else.